jamesbeadle/OpenFPL/README.md

 More information about the Internet Computer blockchain can be found at https://internetcomputer.org.

-## Install SNS
+## Setup Locally

 To run OpenFPL you will need to setup a local version of the NNS containing the FPL utility token with users after the SNS sale.

 To get to this state follow these steps:

-1. Clone OpenFPL & the sns testing repo into your linux root directory:
+1. Clone OpenFPL & the sns-testing repo into your linux root directory:

 ```bash
 git clone https://github.com/jamesbeadle/OpenFPL.git